GamzMaka12/ABadMemUnit/README.md

+This is a hex edited version of aBadAvatar/BadUpdate to work off of Memory Unit's!
+You'd need a 256MB or 512MB for it to work and must plug it into the first slot as I have shown in releases.
+Apparently the Memory Unit calls are hard coded per port (Mu0 and Mu1)

+# Below is the aBadAvatar README

 A real README will come shortly, but until then:
 - Ensure your console has the Avatar update data.
 If you don't have an HDD, you may need to install the official offline System Update 17559 on a formatted USB. **Don't use LIVE to update, just in case Microsoft decides to patch this.**
 - No xex is included.
 You'll need to put an xex that does what you wish in the BadUpdatePayload folder (odds are, this is XeUnshackle or FreeMyXe)